 If planting in an arrangement with other plants, make sure it is not too crowded and there is plenty of airflow around your Ogre ear succulent to allow any moisture that has collected on the foliage and stems to evaporate.

 When it comes to choosing the right soil for your ogre ear succulent, there are a few things you need to keep in mind.

 - Ensure the pot you choose is not too big for your succulent.
-If the pot is too big, the roots will have trouble getting the nutrients they need and the plant will struggle to thrive.
+If the pot is too big, the excess soil will retain additional moisture and make it more difficult to get your watering balance just right.

-As the name suggests, a cactus potting mix is designed specifically for growing cacti and other succulents.
-It is made up of a mixture of sand, perlite, and peat moss, which all work together to create a well-draining and airy soil mix.
+The best soil for an Ogre Ear succulent is a succulent-specific potting mix.
+As the name suggests, a succulent or cactus potting mix is designed specifically for growing cacti and other succulents.
+It has a premixed combination of elements that work together to create a well-draining and airy soil mix.

 Fertilizer Tips For Ogre Ear Succulents

 Crassula ovata gollum are slow-growing plants and don’t require much fertilizer.
 If you choose to fertilize, use a fertilizer specifically for succulents, diluted to half the recommended strength once a month during the growing season (spring and summer).

 Apply the fertilizer according to the package directions.
 Be sure not to overfertilize, as this can damage the roots and leaves of your plant.
 If you’re unsure how much fertilizer to use, err on the side of using less rather than more.

 Ogre Ear succulent is a slow-growing plant, and you should not need to prune it other than to remove any dead leaves or damaged or diseased areas.